Frasan00/file-share-app/README.md

 - You have to run Mongodb on mongodb://localhost:27017/file-share
 - You also have to install all dependencies and set a .env file with PORT, MONGO_URI, JWT_KEY

-2)
+2) Use Docker
-- If you have docker you can use the run.sh to build and run this project automatically (source: docker compose)
+- If you have docker installed you can use the command "bash run.sh" on linux to build and run this project automatically (source: docker compose)
-- This start the server and mongoDB that are linked together
+- This process starts server and mongoDB that will be linked together
-- Once up you just have to go on localhost:3000
+- Once docker compose has finished you just have to go on "http://localhost:3000" and you will be direcly connencted to the authentication page (or homepage if already logged in)